Find food that fits your pet’s needs

 Dogs and fireworks aren't an easy pairing.
 It's only natural to want to include your pooch in festive outdoor fun, but pets and fireworks just don't make the best match.
 You might already know this if you've seen your pup cower at the sound of thunder, but many dogs suffer from a phobia of loud noises, and the bright flashes of light that accompany fireworks can add to their stress and anxiety.
 As mentioned in this article, dogs also have a much more sensitive sense of hearing, so those already loud booms to you are much more frightening to your dog.
-If your dog, like most, runs for cover at the sound of a firecracker, read on to learn how to help him relax.
+If your dog, like most, runs for cover at the sound of a firecracker, read on to learn how to help them relax.

 How to Keep Your Dog Calm and Safe During Fireworks

 Pets and fireworks might not go well together, but there are steps you can take so that the explosions have less of an effect on your pup.
-Here are some dos and don'ts to help manage your dog's stress and ensure his safety during fireworks season:
+Here are some dos and don'ts to help manage your dog's stress and ensure their safety during fireworks season:

 Desensitizing Your Dog to Fireworks

 Dogs and fireworks don't have to be a terrible match — your pooch's fear isn't inevitable.
 According to research from the University of Bristol, puppies exposed to fireworks are less likely to be bothered by them as adults, reports Do You Believe in Dog?
-If you have a puppy who's within the socialization window of 4 to 14 weeks, safely exposing him to fireworks could help prevent him from becoming fearful as an adult.
+If you have a puppy who's within the socialization window of 4 to 14 weeks, safely exposing them to fireworks could help prevent them from becoming fearful as an adult.

 Dealing With Extreme Phobia

-If the above solutions don't help, your pooch may need additional assistance to overcome his fear.
+If the above solutions don't help, your pooch may need additional assistance to overcome their fear.
 Special jackets for dogs have been shown to help comfort them during loud displays such as fireworks or during thunderstorms.
 Your vet might also have some solutions for how to help keep your dog calm, so it doesn't hurt to call them up and ask.

 Stress-Free Fireworks for Fido